|

 Here are some stories about the lives of Jews in the Koloveč area.

-Jindřich Sonnenschein (also known as “the happy pauper”) lived in Koloveč.
+Jindřich Sonnenschein (also known as the happy pauper) lived in Koloveč.
 He was married and had 'only' eight children.
 He was a very nice and very strong man.
 He often made impressive artistic pieces for the local inns.
 Later he emigrated with his family to America.
 His wife Bábrle baked buns and sold them in the village.
 Bábrle née Lorie originated from Puclice.
-The family was very poor but full of humour, and they participated in the arrangements of dances in Koloveč and the surrounding area.
+The family was very poor but full of humour, and they participated in the arrangements of dances in Koloveč and the surrounding area.The well known family of the wealthy brothers Philip and imon Hutter lived in Kanice.
+They had a drapery shop, a distillery and they were involved in dealing with cattle.
+They travelled to all the markets across a wide area with their coachman Seplik from Hraditě.

 In the poorhouse lived a very poor woman who earned her bread by helping Jews on Saturdays.
-Her name was Chumela, but she was called Šamista, because of her help on the Shabbat.
+Her name was Chumela, but she was called amista, because of her help on the Shabbat.
 She also took care of the prayer house and loved to light and to extinguish the candles and to clean the candelabras.
 The Jewish families liked her very much and, especially on Saturdays, she had a lot of food, because she received coffee and cakes.
 Then on Jewish New Year she received from the families clothing and money.
 Sometimes she received so many clothes that she did not know what to wear.

-The “happy pauper” Jindřich Sonneschein from Kanice had a brother, who was not quite normal in the head.
+The happy pauper Jindřich Sonneschein from Kanice had a brother, who was not quite normal in the head.
 He was called Bolfík.
 He went around the village barefoot or in knitted socks in both winter and summer.
 He was a nice boy, but his head was confused.
-The boys in the village called him “tomfool”
+The boys in the village called him tomfool

 Pastoral registers from Koloveč 1808